Resources for Instructors and Departments

 When a peer note taker is requested, the primary instructor listed for the class will receive an automated email informing them of the request.

-The automated email will include a template memo they can be use to help ADS recruit interested note takers.
+The automated email will include a Digital Note Taker Recruitment Template they can be use to help ADS recruit interested note takers.
 Instructors/TAs should send this memo to the entire class roster (via email, ELMS etc.), informing the class that a note taker is needed for the course and how they should apply.
 It is important to understand that the student(s) requesting a peer note taker should never be identified and should remain anonymous in all recruitment correspondence.

 If no one initially signs up to be a note taker, ADS will ask the student to contact the instructor directly to send the memo to the class again.